2010 Islamic Solidarity Games: Suspension and cancellation of Games

-It was reported 3 May 2009, that Iran had suspended the games due to a dispute over the use of the term "Persian Gulf".
-Saudi Arabia and other Arabic countries disapproved of the use of the term "Persian Gulf" on literature and medals and insisted the fictitious term "Arabian Gulf" or just "Gulf" be used instead.
+It was reported 3 May 2009 that Iran had suspended the games due to a dispute over the use of the term "Persian Gulf".
+Saudi Arabia and other Arabic countries disapproved of the use of the term "Persian Gulf" on literature and medals and insisted the term "Arabian Gulf" or just "Gulf" be used instead.
 Iran claimed it was still in talks to try to salvage the games.

 On 17 January 2010, the governing body of the ISG reported that the event had been cancelled due to the tension between Arab states and Iran over the name of the body of water.